• Skip to primary navigation

 Labeled ingredients for chicken wings on a wooden board.

-• Honey buffalo sauce: Made with honey, Frank’s hot sauce, and butter for the perfect balance of sweet, spicy, and tangy.
-Cooking the sauce on the stovetop thickens it to a glossy, silky finish that clings to the wings.
+• Honey buffalo sauce.
+Frank’s hot sauce, honey, and butter.
+A quick cook on the stovetop gives it a glossy, sticky finish that actually clings to the wings instead of sliding off.

 The secret ingredient for crispy oven-baked wings